arapulido/memory_stress_app/README.md

 1. The application first allocates the initial amount of memory specified
 2. It then waits for the specified initial wait time
 3. After the wait, it gradually increases memory allocation over the specified duration
-4. Memory is allocated in 1KB chunks and filled with random data
+4. Memory is allocated in 1KB chunks and filled with a constant value (0x42)
+5. The application will ensure it reaches exactly the target memory at the end of the duration
+6. If it falls behind schedule, it will catch up at the end to reach the target memory
-5. The application will eventually trigger an OOM error when it reaches the system's memory limit
+7. The application will eventually trigger an OOM error when it reaches the system's memory limit

 ## Notes